This is a review of the best badminton rackets for beginners.

 The longer the racket, the more power you can accelerate for the game, but then you will get less maneuverability, and vice versa.

-As a beginner, I would suggest you pick a racket with a length between 665mm to 670mm, since that’s the most common length range of badminton.
+As a beginner, I would suggest you pick a racket with a length between 665mm to 670 mm since that’s the most common length range of badminton.
 If you are a tall and strong person, you can pick something closer to 670mm.

-It is quite common for parents to get their kids a junior racket which is much lighter and with shorter length since it is much easier to handle and their rackets will always hit the floor because it’s too long for them.
+It is quite common for parents to get their kids a junior racket that is much lighter and with shorter length since it is much easier to handle and their rackets will always hit the floor because it’s too long for them.

 However, as an instructor, I do believe there is a responsibility for me to tell you the problem of kids playing with junior rackets.
 When you practice badminton, your body will build up a sense of distance, it’s like your eyes, arms, shoulders, wrist, your whole body and the racket are coordinating to hit the feather birdie.

 If your little kid uses a shorter racket and then changes to a longer one when he/ she grows bigger, it will completely ruin the sense of distance and coordination they built up.
 Just get a cheap, light racket with the normal length for them, let it hit the floor, let it breaks.

 I used to teach 7 years old who had been playing badminton with a junior racket when he was only 5 years old, he was playing pretty good with his junior racket but then when he switched to the standard racket, it took him around 2 – 3 months to gain back his normal standard.